BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 :::danger Ending test before api calls are finished - Fix There might be a case where test is finished and data is saved before api calls are finished. **It will result in missing parts of mock data.** To avoid this we can use additional `cy.wait()` command just before `cy.dataAutogenSaveToFile()` to wait for api calls to finish before saving data to file.

-Funtion `cy.dataAutogenSaveToFile()` already waits for 10 seconds, but it might not be enough for slower computers or in edge cases.
+Function `cy.dataAutogenSaveToFile()` already waits for 10 seconds, but it might not be enough for slower computers or in edge cases.
 :::

 ```ts